 Like the ASI Performance Standard, the ASI CoC Standard sets out requirements for what a Business must be able to do but does not prescribe how systems and procedures are designed and implemented to achieve this.
-The ASI CoC Standards Guidance therefore offers background, explanation and points to consider, however these are general guidance only and non-prescriptive.
+The ASI CoC Standards Guidance therefore offers background, explanation and points to consider for implementation, however the guidance is not normative and should be seen as a starting point for information and support where required.
 The ASI CoC Standard is the final point of reference.